 Remain 2 steps ahead

-No single security solution can protect your organization 100% of the time, but if you leverage a multi-layered approach with your employees as your first line of defense and arm them with the confidence and ability to easily detect phishing attempts, you will greatly reduce your largest attack surface.
+No single security solution or phishing service can protect your organization 100% of the time, but if you leverage a multi-layered approach with your employees as your first line of defense and arm them with the confidence and ability to easily detect phishing attempts, you will greatly reduce your largest attack surface.
 Phishing attacks are only going to get more realistic and intelligent.
-You need to find The Human Fix to Human Risk™ and remain 2 steps ahead of the bad guys with a program that continually tests and simulates cyberattacks and benefits from customized, multilingual simulations as well as reporting on end-user Security Awareness training that will help your organization avoid a breach.
+You need to find The Human Fix to Human Risk™ and remain 2 steps ahead of the bad guys with a program that continually tests with phishing training and benefits from customized, multilingual simulations as well as reporting on end-user Security Awareness training that will help your organization avoid a breach.